 About UsAbout Us

-The Financial Supervisory Commission (FSC) has launched the "Corporate Governance Roadmap 2013", which proposes thirteen substantive measures to achieve the following five goals: cultivating corporate governance culture, promoting shareholder activism, enhancing board functions, disclosing material corporate governance information and improving regulatory practices.
-The first measure for shaping corporate governance culture is "Consolidating and coordinating resources by constructing a corporate governance center."
-As a result, the roadmap requires the Taiwan Stock Exchange (TWSE) to establish the "Corporate Governance Center."To achieve this, the TWSE gathered the government, private-sector organizations related to corporate governance, various securities institutions and industry leaders together to collaborate in the center's formation.
-This center will serve to consolidate resources, implement a variety of important corporate governance measures and further enhance the standards of Taiwan's corporate governance.
-In October of 2013, the "Corporate Governance Center" was officially established and immediately began promotional initiatives for its operations.
+The Financial Supervisory Commission (FSC) launched the "Corporate Governance Roadmap 2013", wherein thirteen substantive measures to achieve five goals were proposed."These include cultivating corporate governance culture, promoting shareholder activism, enhancing board functions, disclosing material corporate governance information and improving regulatory practices."The first measure for shaping corporate governance culture was "Consolidating and coordinating resources by constructing a corporate governance center.""As a result, the roadmap required the Taiwan Stock Exchange (TWSE) to establish the "Corporate Governance Center" (the “Center”)."To achieve this, the TWSE gathered government, private-sector organizations related to corporate governance, various securities institutions and industry leaders together to collaborate in the Center's formation."This Center serves to consolidate resources, implement a variety of important corporate governance measures and further enhance the standards of Taiwan's corporate governance."In October of 2013, the "Corporate Governance Center" was officially established and promotional initiatives immediately began.